Belgrade: Economy

 According to Cushman & Wakefield, Knez Mihajlova street is 36th most expensive retail street in the world in terms of renting commercial space.

+As an example of the attractiveness of the city and its importance in this part of the continent is the fact that numerous multinational companies choose precisely Belgrade to place its local headquarters.
+An early example of this was the multinational food-giant McDonald's opening its first ever restaurant in a communist country in Europe in Belgrade.

 Culture

 According to the BBC, Belgrade is one of the five most creative cities in the world.

 Belgrade hosts many annual international cultural events, including the Film Festival, Theatre Festival, Summer Festival, BEMUS, Belgrade Early Music Festival, Book Fair, Belgrade Choir Festival, Eurovision Song Contest 2008, and the Beer Fest.
-In 2022 Belgrade was also home to the Europride event, even though the president Aleksandar Vučić tried to cancel it.
+In 2022 Belgrade was also home to the Europride event, even though the Serbian president, Aleksandar Vučić, tried to cancel it.
 The Nobel Prize winning author Ivo Andrić wrote his most famous work, The Bridge on the Drina, in Belgrade.
 Other prominent Belgrade authors include Branislav Nušić, Miloš Crnjanski, Borislav Pekić, Milorad Pavić and Meša Selimović.
 The most internationally prominent artists from Belgrade are Charles Simic, Marina Abramović and Milovan Destil Marković.

 Most of Serbia's film industry is based in Belgrade.
-FEST is an annual film festival that held since 1971, and, through 2013, had been attended by four million people and had presented almost 4,000 films.
+FEST is an annual film festival that has been held since 1971.
+Through 2013, the festival had been attended by four million people and had presented almost 4,000 films.

 The city was one of the main centres of the Yugoslav new wave in the 1980s: VIS Idoli, Ekatarina Velika, Šarlo Akrobata and Električni Orgazam were all from Belgrade.
 Other notable Belgrade rock acts include Riblja Čorba, Bajaga i Instruktori and Partibrejkers.
 Today, it is the centre of the Serbian hip hop scene, with acts such as Beogradski Sindikat, Bad Copy, Škabo, Marčelo, and most of the Bassivity Music stable hailing from or living in the city.
 There are numerous theatres, the most prominent of which are National Theatre, Theatre on Terazije, Yugoslav Drama Theatre, Zvezdara Theatre, and Atelier 212.
 The Serbian Academy of Sciences and Arts is also based in Belgrade, as well as the National Library of Serbia.
 Other major libraries include the Belgrade City Library and the Belgrade University Library.
 Belgrade's two opera houses are: National Theatre and Madlenianum Opera House.
 Following the victory of Serbia's representative Marija Šerifović at the Eurovision Song Contest 2007, Belgrade hosted the Contest in 2008.

-There is more than 1650 public sculptures on the territory of Belgrade.
+There are more than 1650 public sculptures in Belgrade.